calculang/calculang/README.md

 ## more motivation

-I'm not the first person to consider the opportunity from making models more accessible.
+I'm not the only person to consider the opportunity from making models more accessible.
 Bret Victor included points around this in a blog post about climate change.

 [What can a technologist do about Climate Change (a personal view)](http://worrydream.com/ClimateChange) by Bret Victor, particularly relevant at: [Media for Understanding Situations](http://worrydream.com/ClimateChange/#media).

-Also good regarding interfaces to models: [Explorable Explanations](http://worrydream.com/#!/ExplorableExplanations), also by Bret Victor.
+Also good by Bret Victor, regarding interfaces to models: [Explorable Explanations](http://worrydream.com/#!/ExplorableExplanations).

 Many ideas along different lines of interaction with models become clearer when we separate concerns in the way that a language for calculations proposes.